Nosto/shopify-hydrogen/README.md

 This README is designed to provide you with an overview of our component library, including instructions on how to install and use our components, as well as information on the features and functionalities that our library supports.

+> :warning: Please note that the information provided in this documentation is specific to Hydrogen 2, which is built on Remix.
+If your storefront is still running on Hydrogen 1, we recommend referring to our [documentation specifically tailored for Hydrogen 1](https://github.com/Nosto/shopify-hydrogen/tree/hydrogen-v1).
+This will ensure that you access the appropriate guidance and instructions for your specific version.

 ## nosto-react

 It's important to note that our React component library for Shopify Hydrogen is an extension of our nosto-react library, a powerful and flexible library that provides seamless integration with Nosto.
 Our Shopify Hydrogen-specific component library builds upon the core functionality of [nosto-react](https://github.com/Nosto/nosto-react), adding Hydrogen-specific hooks and logic to make integration even easier and more intuitive.